 There were problems with the use of three and probably more.
 Files in group chat could not be sent.
 Group calls only ever arrived at one of two possible participants.

-Basically everything’s great if you just want to chat too far.
+Basically everything’s great if you just want to chat in pairs.
 All group functions are still insufficient from my point of view.
-At least groups would have to be kept if you go out of the program and back again.
+At least groups should be kept if you go out of the program and back again.
 Retroshare is much further along in this respect.